I Write About The Top Franchises Every Year

 That’s because I hired Francesca.
 And Francesca is the bomb.
 She saves me a lot of time and energy.

 *Francesca replaced Fiona, who I worked with for 7 years.
-She’s retired, and she’s enjoying her time in Naples, Florida, where she wisely invested in Real Estate 35 years ago.
+She’s retired, and is enjoying her time in Naples, Florida, where she wisely invested in Real Estate 35 years ago.
 I guess she “knew” Naples would be a popular place to retire.

 That said, I just finished a session with Francesca, who’s my new psychic.
 This year’s two hour in-person session focused on “the top franchises for 2020.”
 And it was pretty revealing.
 She’s quite good.
 Let’s do this!